Trusted by enterprise security teams

 Monitor Vendor Credential Exposure

 Track vendor domains for leaked credentials in stealer logs.
-When a vendor employee’s password leaks, you’ll know before attackers use it to reach your data.
+When a vendor employee’s password leaks, you’ll know before attackers use it to access your data.

 API-First for Security Teams